 If you have a disability, health condition, mental health issue or specific learning difficulty, you may need to take it into consideration when making a career choice.
 Certain jobs may aggravate any difficulties you have, however, the main barriers tend to be social ones, and they can usually be overcome.

-The Equality Act (2010) prohibits all employers, with the exception of the armed forces, from treating applicants with disabilities less favourably than those without.
+The Equality Act 2010 prohibits all employers, with the exception of the armed forces, from treating applicants with disabilities less favourably than those without.
 It also requires employers to make reasonable adjustments to the workplace and offer support, if necessary, to disabled people at work.

 Telling prospective employers about your disability or health issue

-- Sharing information with employers regarding a disability
+Sharing information with employers about a disabilityClick here to listen 895

 Cathy: Hello and welcome to our podcast on sharing information with employers about your disability or health issue, when applying for jobs.
 My name is Cathy and my colleague Lynne and I are both careers advisers with the OU.
-Sharing information with employers about your disability or health issue, can feel challenging and students have many questions about whether to do this and if so, when to do this and how.
+Sharing information with employers about a disability or health issue, can feel challenging and students have many questions about whether to do this and if so, when to do this and how.

 Lynne: So today, we are discussing these issues.
-We are going to look at each issue from a range of viewpoints and we are doing this, so you can consider what is right for you and can make a confident and informed decision about whether to tell a prospective employer and if you decide to do this, you whether to tell a prospective employer about your disability when you are applying for a job vacancy.
+We're going to look at each issue from a range of viewpoints and we're doing this, so you can consider what is right for you and can make a confident and informed decision about whether to tell a prospective employer and if you do decide to do this, you'll need to know how to talk to an employer effectively.

 Deciding to share information about your disability is a matter of personal choice.
-You are under no legal obligation to do so, and it's for you to choose if and when you tell an employer.
+You are actually under no legal obligation to do so, and it's for you to choose if and when you tell an employer.

-Cathy: Lynne is going to present the case for sharing this information with an employer and I am going to challenge this and ask the questions which I know students have asked me in the past.
+Cathy: Lynne is going to present the case for sharing this information with an employer and I am going to challenge this and ask questions which I know students have asked me in the past.

 So Lynne, convince me, what is the point of asking for adjustments and telling an employer about your disability or health issue when applying for a job – won’t it just put them off?
-Research by Great with Disability showed that 77% of people with disabilities were apprehensive about telling an employer in case of discrimination.
+Research by Great with Disability showed that 77% of people with disabilities are apprehensive about telling an employer in case of discrimination.

 Employer quote from IBM